Voting age: Cuba

 As stated in the Constitution of the Republic of Cuba, the voting age is 16 for men and women.

 Germany

-As part of their 2021 coalition deal, the SPD, Greens and FDP agreed to lower the voting age to 16 within the course of the 20th Bundestag.
+As part of their 2021 coalition deal, the SPD, Greens and FDP agreed to lower the voting age for European Elections to 16 within the course of the 20th Bundestag.
+They successfully did so in time for the 2024 European parliament elections.
+They also aimed to lower the voting age for elections to the German parliament.
+However, this would need a change of the constitution, which was blocked by the opposition CDU.
+Seven of the 16 states have also lowered their voting age for state elections and 11 of the 16 have lowered it for local elections.

 Iceland

 The first proposal to lower the voting age to 16 years was submitted in parliament in 2007.
 A bill to lower the voting age for municipal elections reached the final reading in 2018, but was filibustered by opponents until the close of the parliamentary session.

+On 28 October 2023, the municipalities of Vesturbyggð and Tálknafjarðarhreppur held a referendum on unification; the voting age in this referendum was lowered to 16.

 Iran

 Iran had been unique in awarding suffrage at 15, but raised the age to 18 in January 2007 despite the opposition of the Government.
 In May 2007 the Iranian Cabinet proposed a bill to reverse the increase.

 Luxembourg

-Luxembourg has compulsory voting from the age of 18.
-A proposal by the government to introduce optional voting for those aged 16 and 17 was rejected by 81% of voters in a June 2015 referendum.
+Currently, Luxembourg has compulsory voting from the age of 18.

+Discussion about lowering the voting age to 16 was first introduced as part of a wider June 2015 referendum.
+The broader principles of the referendum which concerned electoral reform were rejected by 81% of voters.

+Discussion, specifically surrounding the lowering of the voting age to 16 received almost universal support in 2025.
+Politically, only the ADR and CSV oppose the idea.